Columbia, Missouri: Animal life

 Large mammals found in the city include urbanized coyotes, red foxes, and numerous whitetail deer.
-Eastern gray squirrel, and other rodents are abundant, as well as cottontail rabbits and the nocturnal opossum and raccoon.
-Large bird species are abundant in parks and include the Canada goose, mallard duck, as well as shorebirds, including the great egret and great blue heron.
+Eastern gray squirrels and other rodents are abundant, as are cottontail rabbits and nocturnal opossums and raccoons.
+Large bird species are abundant in parks and include Canada geese, mallard ducks, and shorebirds, including great egrets and great blue herons.
 Turkeys are also common in wooded areas and can occasionally be seen on the MKT recreation trail.
 Populations of bald eagles are found by the Missouri River.
-The city is on the Mississippi Flyway, used by migrating birds, and has a large variety of small bird species, common to the eastern U.S. The Eurasian tree sparrow, an introduced species, is limited in North America to the counties surrounding St. Louis.
-Columbia has large areas of forested and open land and many of these areas are home to wildlife.
+The city is on the Mississippi Flyway, used by migrating birds, and has a large variety of small bird species, common to the Eastern U.S. The Eurasian tree sparrow, an introduced species, is limited in North America to the counties surrounding St. Louis.
+Columbia has large areas of forested and open land, and many of these areas are home to wildlife.

-The Devil's Icebox Cave in Columbia's Rock Bridge State Park is the only natural home of the planarian Kenkia glandulosa, an eyeless and de-pigmented flatworm.
-The cave is also home to species of salamanders, frogs, troglobites, millipede, spiders, bats, and springtail.
+The Devil's Icebox Cave in Columbia's Rock Bridge State Park is the only natural home of the planarian Kenkia glandulosa, an eyeless and unpigmented flatworm.
+The cave is also home to species of salamanders, frogs, troglobites, millipedes, spiders, bats, and springtails.

 Climate

-Columbia has a humid continental climate (Köppen Dfa) marked by sharp seasonal contrasts in temperature, and is in USDA Plant Hardiness Zone 6a.
+Columbia has a humid continental climate (Köppen Dfa), marked by sharp seasonal contrasts in temperature, and is in USDA plant hardiness zone 6B.
 The monthly daily average temperature ranges from 31.0 °F in January to 78.5 °F in July, while the high reaches or exceeds 90 °F on an average of 35 days per year, 100 °F on two days, while two nights of sub-0 °F lows can be expected.
-Precipitation tends to be greatest and most frequent in the latter half of spring, when severe weather is also most common.
+Precipitation tends to be greatest and most frequent in the latter half of spring, when severe weather also is most common.
 Snow averages 16.5 in per season, mostly from December to March, with occasional November accumulation and falls in April being rarer; historically seasonal snow accumulation has ranged from 3.4 in in 2005–06 to 54.9 in in 1977–78.
-Extreme temperatures have ranged from −26 °F on February 12, 1899 to 113 °F on July 12 and 14, 1954.
-Readings of −10 °F or 105 °F are uncommon, the last occurrences being January 7, 2014 and July 31, 2012.
+Extreme temperatures have ranged from −26 °F on February 12, 1899, to 113 °F on July 12 and 14, 1954.
+Readings of −10 °F or 105 °F are uncommon, the last occurrences being January 7, 2014, and July 31, 2012.